Gold mine entrance. 11 February 2019. Photo: Lew Henderson.

 The Glenside Progressive Association Inc. has asked Wellington City Council to incorporate the goldmine in any future walkway along the Ohariu ridgeline.

 In his book Terawhiti and the Goldfields, 1986, James Brodie surmises that this mine was one of several in the locality linked to the Tawa Flat Luck’s All Gold Mining Company.

-There are many residents and former residents of Glenside who are familiar with a number of old gold mines in the locality.
-Most have been destroyed by the Churton Park development, which suggests this mine may be the last remaining one in the Glenside/Churton Park locality.
+Many residents and former residents of Glenside are familiar with the old gold mines in the locality.
+Most have been destroyed by the Churton Park development, which suggests the Ohariu ridgeline mine may be the last remaining one in the Glenside/Churton Park locality.

 Gold mines under housing include a gold mine shaft and gold mine drive, which was once accessed off Glenside Road.